 Jet Eductor Systems

 The jet pump recovery system uses old, proven technology (eductors) in a completely different application-environmental remediation.
-Eductors are the mainstay of the jet system and have been used in the water well and other industries for decades.
-Now we are finding them extremely useful in the environmental industry for recovery of total fluids and/or soil vapor extraction.
+Eductors are the mainstay of the jet system and have been used in water well and other industries for decades.
+Now we are finding them extremely useful in the environmental industry for the recovery of total fluids and/or soil vapor extraction.

 The jet pump system works by pumping pressurized fluid through nozzles in the eductors, creating a partial vacuum on the suction side of the eductors.
 Liquid or vapor is then pulled up from recovery wells into suction tubes that are attached to the suction side of each eductor.
 The recovered liquid (or vapor) is entrained by the pressurized fluid, and the mixture is discharged through the eductor to discharge piping.
 One drive pump can provide pressurized liquid to several eductors at multiple wells.
 It's that simple.